sjsjcezar/TikTik-GameDev2/README.md

 - **Door** (Main point of interaction)
 - **Radio** (Primary clue provider)

-### 🎮 How Can We Play This Game?
-- ⚠️ You'll need to install the Unity Editor and build the game yourself.
-- 🚀 The team plans to release it on itch.io once we're satisfied with the results!

 ## ❓ What's Next?
 - [ ] Make original 2D pixel characters assets